OluwadareLab/CNNSplice/README.md

 **2. Datasets:**
 -----------------------------------------------------------
-In our research, we utilized five carefully selected datasets from organisms, namely: Homo sapiens, Oryza sativa japonica, Arabidopsis thaliana, Drosophila melanogaster, and Caenorhabditis elegans.
-We downloaded these reference genomic sequence datasets (FASTA file format) from [Albaradei, S. et al](https://pubmed.ncbi.nlm.nih.gov/32550561/) and its corresponding annotation sequence (GTF file format) from [Ensembl](https://uswest.ensembl.org/index.html).
-Our data for constructed to permit a
+We constructed a balanced and unbalanced dataset from five carefully selected datasets from organisms namely: *Homo sapiens*, *Oryza sativa japonica*, *Arabidopsis thaliana*, *Drosophila melanogaster*, and *Caenorhabditis elegans*.
+We downloaded these reference genomic sequence data from [Albaradei, S. et al]*(https://pubmed.ncbi.nlm.nih.gov/32550561/)*.
+Our algorithms result in independent acceptor and donor models from each downloaded dataset trained.
+In order to have a comprehensive training set to solve the problem of false positives, we trained CNNSplice on a total of 10000 sequences with the balanced and imbalanced distribution involving ratio 1:1 and 3:1 respectively.
+Our constructehd dataset permits a
 **Sequence Length of 400**